 For additional information about the CPT and OPT authorization processes, or other questions related to work authorization for international students, Candler students should contact V. Joan Lindsey, International Student & Scholar Advisor for Candler Students, at jlinds2@emory.edu, or 404.727.3300.
 Questions regarding authorization for work in programs administered through the Office of Contextual Education may also be directed to Carmen Toussaint in the Office of Contextual Education, at carmen.toussaint@emory.edu, or 404.727.4178.

-TEACHING PARISH PROGRAM
+RESIDENTIAL TEACHING PARISH PROGRAM

 The Teaching Parish program enables United Methodist students appointed to student pastorates, United Methodist students serving on church staffs, and students working pastorally in other denominations to meet in geographically located Reflection Groups led by ordained United Methodist pastors.
 These Reflection Groups meet five Mondays for a total of 20 hours in each semester.
 For United Methodists, the program is a cooperative venture between Candler and the annual conferences of the United Methodist Church.
 The program has recently expanded to include students from all denominations.